SystemsApproach/ops/arch.rst

 that possibility.

 The architecture we describe is multi-tenant in the sense that it isolates these stakeholders.
-This makes the approach agnostic to as to whether all the edge sites belong to a single organization (with that organization also responsible for operating the cloud), or having a separate organization offer a managed service to a set of distinct
+This makes the approach agnostic as to whether all the edge sites belong to a single organization (with that organization also responsible for operating the cloud), or having a separate organization offer a managed service to a set of distinct